-- (2) The Deputy Judge President must act as Judge President of the Court whenever the Judge President is unable to do so for any reason. - (3) The President, acting on the advice of the Judicial Service Commission, and the Judge President of the Court may, subject to subsection (4), appoint as many judges as is necessary as judges of the Court, who may have been judges of the High Court at the time they were appointed to the Court.
+- (2) The Deputy Judge President must act as Judge President of the Court whenever the Judge President is unable to do so for any reason. - (3) (a) The President, acting on the advice of the Judicial Service Commission, and the Judge President of the Court may, subject to subsection (4), appoint as many persons 10 as is necessary as judges of the Court, including persons who may have been judges of the High Court at the time they were appointed to the Court.